 HY’S STEAKHOUSE AND COCKTAIL BAR – 1958

-Hy’s Steakhouse and Cocktail Bar opened its doors next to the Fairmount Hotel Main in 1958.
-Located on the corner of Portage Avenue and Main Street, this fine-dining establishment offers a beautiful and atmospheric experience with beautiful murals, chandeliers, and of course, well-marbled pricy cuts of premium beef.
+Hy’s Steakhouse and Cocktail Bar first opened its Winnipeg doors over 60 years ago as Hy's Steak Loft on Kennedy Street.
+In 2005, it moved to The Richardson Building at Portage and Main with the fine-dining establishment offering a distinguished experience replete with beautiful murals, chandeliers, and of course, well-marbled pricy cuts of premium beef.

 ICHIBAN JAPANESE STEAKHOUSE - 1973